s3437526/DIG31-frontend/README.md

 TODO
 - Menu buttons (icons) have tooltip that says "Home"
 - Empty all arrays when signing out
-- Add active button indication
+- Fix active button indication
 - Clear inputs after signin and signup
+- If user is not signed in then you get "failed to get places" etc error due to authentication (token) checking on signin
+- Secure top menus when not signed in